We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 If you need to add fluid to your Taurus, it is important to check your owners manual for the correct type to add - it likely be either DOT 3, DOT 4 or DOT 5, also known as silicone brake fluid.
 Be sure to discard bottles of brake fluid that are over a year old - brake fluid sucks the moisture out of the air and the water vapor in the fluid can quickly rust out the brake lines in your Taurus.

-If you have an electrical component that doesn't work, try replacing the fuse first2002 Ford Taurus SE 2-Valve 3.0L V6
+Because you have to start somewhere2002 Ford Taurus SE 2-Valve 3.0L V6